phpMussel/phpMussel/_docs/readme.NL.INCOMPLETE.txt

  5. BESTANDEN IN DIT PAKKET

  The following is a list of all of the files that should have been included in the archived copy of this script when you downloaded it, any files that may be potentially created as a result of your using this script, along with a short description of what all these files are for.

- /change_log.txt (Documentation, Included)
-    A record of changes made to the script between different versions (not required for proper function of script).
-    ~
  /phpmussel.php (Script, Included)
     phpMussel Loader file.
 Loads the main script, updater, etcetera.
     This is what you're supposed to be hooking into (essential)!
     ~
- /readme.XX.txt (Documentation, Included)
-    The README files (for example; the file you're currently reading).
-    ~
  /web.config (Other, Included)
     An ASP.NET configuration file (in this instance, to protect the "/vault" directory from being accessed by non-authorised sources in the event that the script is installed on a server based upon ASP.NET technologies).
+    ~
+ /_docs/ (Directory)
+    Documentation directory (contains various files).
+    ~
+ /_docs/change_log.txt (Documentation, Included)
+    A record of changes made to the script between different versions (not required for proper function of script).
+    ~
+ /_docs/readme.XX.txt (Documentation, Included)
+    The README files (for example; the file you're currently reading).
     ~
  /_testfiles/ (Directory)
     Test files directory (contains various files).